mijaonline/godesignbuildtech/_posts/2023-09-17-fundamentals-of-website-development.md

 layout: post
 cover: assets/images/html.jpg
 The Fundamentals of Website Development: Building the Digital World
-date: 2023-09-17 08:00:00 +0545
+date: 2023-09-17 12:00:00 +0545
-categories: [Web Development, Coding Basics, HTML, CSS, JavaScript, Website Design, Beginner's Guide, Coding Fundamentals]
+categories: [Web Development, Coding Basics, HTML, CSS, JavaScript, Beginner's Guide, Coding Fundamentals]
 author: michael
 featured: true
 summary: Master HTML and CSS fundamentals to create beautiful websites.
 The best book on the market for modern web design fundamentals for 2023 and beyond!
-AMAZON BEST SELLER
+*AMAZON BEST SELLER*
 ---

 # The Fundamentals of Website Development: Building the Digital World